-Policy for First Nation Information or Involvement
+Policy for Squiala First Nation Information or Involvement

-- 31. The Council must establish policies and procedures respecting the means by which members of the First Nation must be informed about or involved in consideration of
+31. The Council must establish policies and procedures respecting the means by which Squiala First Nation members must be informed about or involved in consideration of

 - (a) the strategic plan;

 - (b) the multi-year financial plan;

 - (c) the proposed annual budget, including

 - (i) any budget deficits, and

-- (ii) any component of the annual budget respecting the First Nation's local revenues; and
+- (ii) any component of the annual budget respecting the Squiala First Nation's local revenues; and

 - (d) extraordinary expenditures.